Main Data 2004

 Evolution of accrued fees for professional contingencies (millions of euros)

-Of the total contributions accrued in Professional Contingencies, €286,329,579.02 correspond to the coverage of the risk of Temporary Disability and €267,557,214.46 to Disability, Death and Survival, which represents 51.69%. and 48.31% respectively, on the total of these quotas.
+Of the total accrued fees for Professional Contingencies, €286,329,579.02 correspond to the coverage of the risk of Temporary Disability and €267,557,214.46 to Disability, Death and Survival, which represents 51.69% and 48.31% respectively, of the total of these quotas.

 In fiscal year 2004, the largest percentage increase in Professional Contingency quotas, compared to the previous year, was in the Sea Regime with 48.91%, followed by the General Regime with 9.68%.